Is it pointless getting .gov or .edu backlinks?

 So is this actually the case?
 Does a .gov or .edu backlink give you more “oomph” purely owing to the snazzy TLD?
 Or is this the internet equivalent of an old wives’ tale?

 It seems the camp is divided.
 On one hand we’ve got the “official word” coming from Google spokesperson Matt Cutts, saying that there is no bias towards government and education links.
-He mentions it in his video blog (fast forward to about 4.20) and again more recently on his personal blog page.
+He mentions it in his video blog and again more recently on his personal blog page.

 ...
 And on the other hand we have anecdotal evidence from respected voices in the SEO community who say that Google is spinning a yarn right there.
 Prominent SEO blogger Aaron Wall expressed his disbelief in a blog post where he describes sites with lower PageRanks performing better than sites with higher PageRanks.
 Guess what these low PR sites had?
 Links from .edu and .gov domains.